 Bed bugs are nocturnal, so they come out at night to feed on human blood.
 But if they’re hungry or there’s a bad infestation and competition for feeding, the bugs come out during the day or whenever there are people around to bite.

-Bed bugs come out of their hiding places to drink human blood about once a week, then return to their hideaways until they need to feed again.
+Bed bugs come out of their hiding places to drink human blood about once or twice a week, then return to their hideaways until they need to feed again.
 If you notice that you get bite marks on your body every 7 to 10 days, you might have bed bugs.

 Not everyone has a reaction when they are bitten by bed bugs.
 Some people, especially the elderly, show no symptoms at all and often don’t know they have bed bugs.
 Others have a delayed reaction, and only show symptoms after some time, when they become sensitive to the bites.